gardhr/cosi/README.md

 Converts a C array of string pointers to an array of Strings.
 If "skip" is true then the first element of the C array is not copied (useful when used with argv() for example).

+`function argv_to_text_array(skip)`

+Converts argv() to an array of Strings.
+If "skip" is undefined OR true then the first element of the C array is not copied (useful when used with argv() for example).
+Fails if argv has not set by the calling C environment (see cosi_main from the Cosi C API).

 `function script_path()`

 Returns the path of the current script, if available.
 Fails if argv() has not set by the calling C environment (see cosi_main from the Cosi C API).